MedSecurance/Assurance/README.md

 - ASCII tree rendering for visualization,
 - command-line tooling for checking and translation.

-The ACO specification is maintained under: docs/ACO_spec.
+The ACO specification and a Quick Reference Card are maintained under: docs/ACO_spec.

 ---